cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Batching

-Clients that need multiple verifiable evaluations would make as much requests to the server.
+Clients that need multiple verifiable evaluations would make as many requests to the server.
 Batching the inputs enables the server to evaluate them all individually and to compute a single NIZK proof for the whole set at once.